Chequamegon-Nicolet National Forest

 KOA – 3 miles north of Hayward on US Hwy 63.
 All amenities.
 Nearest Trailhead: Mosquito Brook.

 ROAM Adventure Base Camp – A modern trailside campground located in the heart of the CAMBA trail system catering to mountain bikers.
 Located in Seeley, ROAM offers 7 walk-in and 23 drive-in campsites plus four winterized camping cabins.
-Nearest Trailhead: OO.
-Direct access to Seeley Pass trail and only 1.5 miles from Makwa trail.
+Provides eco-friendly state-of-the-art shower facility with heated floors.
+Nearest Trailhead: County Hwy OO.
+Direct access to Seeley Pass Trail and only 1.5 miles from Makwa Trail.